Avantgarde95/Avantgarde95/English.md

 <details>
 <summary><strong>mypage</strong></summary>

+My homepage created for studying React and various knowledges.

 ![mypage](images/mypage/Preview.png)

-My homepage created for studying React and responsive layouts.

 It has a concept of 'virtual smartphone'.
+I gained experience of using Webpack, React, Emotion, etc., and implementing layouts such as grids and lists, and handling mobile devices.

 [![Code](images/Code.svg)](https://github.com/Avantgarde95/Avantgarde95.github.io)